nviennot/irb-config/README.md

     make install

 `make install` installs all the required gems for all your installed rubies.
-Furthermore, these gems will be automatically installed when you install a new ruby.
+When installing a new ruby, please `make update` in the ~/.irb directory.

 Updates
 --------